MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ## Unused headers

 As your code evolves, you may no longer need some header files.
-This is hard to keep track of in a complex project, and over time your build time may be impacted by the compiler processing header files that aren't needed.
+This is hard to keep track of in a complex project.
+Over time your build time may be slowed by the compiler processing unnecessary header files.
 Include cleanup helps you find and remove unused headers.
 For example, what if `myFunc()` is commented out in `myProgram.cpp`:

 ```cpp
 // myProgram.cpp